BodoBookhagen/GMT-SAM-EQ-NDVI-PRECIP/README.md

-# GMT-SAM-EQ-NDVI-PRECIP
+# GMT-SAM-EQ-GPS-NDVI-PRECIP
-GMT scripts and data for plotting topography,  earthquake distribution, rainfall and NDVI vegetation cover for SAM.
+GMT scripts for plotting topography, earthquake, GPS vectors, vegetation cover and precipitation for the Central Andes.